laugenbrezel1004/kailian/README.md

 `kailian "question"`  | Ask the AI anything—from the profound to the preposterous (Just put "" if you don't want to activate shellglobbing, but remember, it's a party here!)
-`--model`    | Flaunt the AI's muscle (stats) `--show-models`   | Put all the AI models on the catwalk, strutting their stuff `--coffee`     | Boil some liquid happiness for your terminal—alas, it's decaf `--help`     | If you're lost and need directions to fun town `--info`     | Get some basic info about me
+`--model`    | Flaunt the AI's muscle (stats) `--show-models`   | Put all the AI models on the catwalk, strutting their stuff `--create-config`   | Create new config if old one is lost or corrupt `--coffee`     | Boil some liquid happiness for your terminal—alas, it's decaf `--help`     | If you're lost and need directions to fun town `--info`     | Get some basic info about me